HKUST-Aerial-Robotics/Teach-Repeat-Replan/localization/VINS-Fusion/README.md

 # VINS-Fusion
 ## An optimization-based multi-sensor state estimator
+**In our experiment, we use images from realsense D435i and Imu from N3 controller to run VINS-Fusion.**

 **This folder is modified from VINS-Fusion, we change some code for our Teach-Repeat-Replan system.
-In our experiment, we use images from realsense D435i and Imu from N3 controller to run VINS-Fusion.**
+In the mapping phase, the map is based on that VIO frame which is regard as the global frame.
+While during the Repeat-Replan phase, the current VIO frame may be different from the global frame.
+So we publish the relative pose between these two coordinate systems to control the drone.**

 **For technical details, please check [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion)**